ConvertAPI/docs/virtual-file-server.md

-ConvertAPI can be used as a virtual file server for all your files or web pages that needs to be converted.
-File is getting converted on demand, when a user clicks on the link.
-Result can be displayed in a web browser or downloaded.
+ConvertAPI can be used as a virtual file server for all your files or web pages that need to be converted.
+The file is being converted on-demand when a user clicks on the link.
+The result can be displayed in a web browser or downloaded.

 ### Parameter "download"

-Download parameter is mandatory and must be set in order to get file as request result.
+The download parameter is mandatory and must be set in order to get the file as a request result.

 * **download=inline** - conversion result will be displayed in a browser
 * **download=attachment** - conversion result will be downloaded

-Parameter **download** controls response "content-type" and "content-dispositon" header value:
+Parameter **download** controls response "content-type" and "content-dispositon" header values:

 | Value of "download" parameter      | content-type          | 	content-dispositon |
 |:------------- |:-------------|:-----|